Degenerate coupled-cluster theory: Theories

 Let us justify this ansatz.
 Since any linear combination of degenerate eigenfunctions is also another degenerate eigenfunction, a sound ansatz should not attach particular significance to a single determinant as a reference when it is degenerate.
 Instead, a reference should evolve into a linear combination of all degenerate determinants as more electron correlation is included.
-In other words, we do not know {\it a priori} the ``exact'' degenerate references, i.e., which linear combinations of degenerate determinants eventually map onto the {\it full} $\Delta$CC wave functions (see Sec.\ \ref{sec:reverse}).
+In other words, we do not know {\it a priori} the ``exact'' degenerate references, i.e., which linear combinations of degenerate determinants eventually map onto the full $\Delta$CC wave functions (see Sec.\ \ref{sec:reverse}).
 We determine them via Eq.\ (\ref{diagonalization}), which would then approach the exact degenerate references as the $\hat{T}_I$ operators become more complete.
-This is also consistent with degenerate Rayleigh--Schr\"{o}dinger perturbation theory (to which $\Delta$CC theory is intimately related; see Sec.\ \ref{sec:HCPT}), which updates the degenerate references at each perturbation order via diagonalization of an ``energy matrix'' akin to the above $\bm{E}$.
+This is also consistent with $\Delta$MP theory (to which $\Delta$CC theory is intimately related; see Sec.\ \ref{sec:HCPT}), which updates the degenerate references at each perturbation order via diagonalization of ``the effective Hamiltonian''\cite{Kucharski1989} akin to the above $\bm{E}$.
 The diagonalization ensures that the wave functions of Eq.\ (\ref{wavefunction}) be biorthogonal to one another in the internal space.

-Each degenerate determinant is entitled to its own set of $t$-amplitudes (i.e., no ``internal contraction'' scheme is adopted).
+Each degenerate determinant is entitled to its own set of $T$-amplitudes.
 This is a natural generalization of the single-reference CC ansatz to degenerate references, where the only essential difference is the need for determining the linear combinations of degenerate references in the latter case.
 In terms of the physics of electron correlation also, it does not make much sense for two reference determinants, even if they are degenerate, to share the same set of excitation amplitudes.
-It also goes against degenerate Rayleigh--Schr\"{o}dinger perturbation theory, in which perturbation corrections to the wave functions differ from one degenerate reference to another.
+Shared amplitudes would also go counter to the $\Delta$MP ansatz.
 These justify Eqs.\ (\ref{DCC_ansatz}) and (\ref{wavefunction}) in which $|J\rangle$ is acted on by its own, independent $e^{\hat{T}_J}$ operator.